dwarvesf/playbook/operations/the-four-preferences.md

 - Decide not to take a job because we don't like the work environment
 - Decide to move somewhere to be close to someone we care about

 Some decisions are made entirely by Thinking or Feelings processes.
 Most decisions involve some Thinking and some Feeling.
-Decisions that we find most difficult are those in which we have conflicts between our Thinking and Feeling sides.
+Decisions that we find most difficult are those in which we have conflicts between our Thinking and feeling sides.
 In these situations, our dominant preference will take over.
 Decisions which we find easy to make and feel good about are usually a result of being in sync with both our Feeling and Thinking sides.

-### Judging and Perceiving
+### Judging and perceiving

-Judging and Perceiving preferences, within the context of personality types, refers to our attitude towards the external world, and how we live our lives on a day-to-day basis.
+Judging and perceiving preferences, within the context of personality types, refers to our attitude towards the external world, and how we live our lives on a day-to-day basis.
 People with the Judging preference want things to be neat, orderly and established.
 The Perceiving preference wants things to be flexible and spontaneous.
 Judgers want things settled, Perceivers want thing open-ended.

 We are using **Judging** when we: